 Pigeon Pose For Beginners

-Pigeon pose also know as Eka Pada (Raja) Kapotasana is a beautiful pose that eventually leads into Eka Pada Rajakapotasana (one-legged king pigeon) which is a lovely backbend.
+Pigeon Pose, also known as Eka Pada (Raja) Kapotasana, is a beautiful pose.
+Once you perfect it, you can progress to Eka Pada Rajakapotasana (one-legged king pigeon) pose, which is a lovely backbend.

-Encourages better circulation especially the lower body and spine
+Encourages better circulation, especially in the lower body and spine.

 Pigeon Pose Contraindications